mlbright/sudoku-norvig-zig/README.md

 Down the [rabbit hole][rabbit-hole] we go, this time with Zig.
 Zig was overall a very pleasant experience to program in, despite its youth.
-Learning enough Zig to produce this was easy and took less time compared to doing the same in Rust.
+Learning enough Zig to produce this was easy and took less time compared to doing [the same in Rust][sudoku-rust].
 I think I prefer Zig to Rust for its simplicity.

 However, with my limited and basic testing, Rust produces a 20-30% more performant binary for this particular (weird) task.